aenglebert/Transformer_Input_Sampling/README.md

 This repository also hold scripts to benchmark in comparison to other methods.

 A script is provided to configure the comparison methods repositories ("comparison_methods/configure_comparison.sh").
-The requirements specific to comparison methods can be installed using requirements_comparison.txt By default, the imagenet path is "inputs/imagenet/", it can be changed in the hydra dataset config.
+The requirements specific to comparison methods can be installed using requirements_comparison.txt.
+By default, the imagenet path is "inputs/imagenet/", it can be changed in the hydra dataset config.

 ## Usage